10 Construction Safety Facts that May Surprise You

 Many people each year are, in fact, injured because the proper labeling is not in place on these types of pipes and faucets.

 The proper construction safety procedures will require that you use pipe labels or other indications to show what is being transported within a pipe.
-Having an industrial label printer (such as the LabelTac 4 PRO) on the job site makes this a fast and easy step to take.
+Having an industrial label printer on the job site makes this a fast and easy step to take.

 Fact #10 – Overcrowding

-There are many places in construction sites that need a lot of work done.
+Many places in construction sites need a lot of work done.
 If you don’t have the work planned out properly, this can result in many workers being in the same general location.
-This can raise the risk of things like overloading electrical lines, bumping into each other and much more.
+This can raise the risk of things like overloading electrical lines, bumping into each other, and much more.

 In fact, having an overcrowded work area is a major problem for construction safety, and has caused many unnecessary injuries.

-Watching out for overcrowding and taking steps to spread the work out is a great way to improve construction safety, while still getting the job done in a timely manner.
+Watching out for overcrowding and taking steps to spread the work out is a great way to improve construction safety, while still getting the job done promptly.